andypfau/sparameterviewer/README.md

 1. Open `res/sparamviewer.bat` in a text editor.
 2. Adapt the paths to your Python interpreter, as well as the path where `src/sparamviewer.py` is, in the 1st line.
 3. Double-click any .s#p-file, and select the batch-file `res/sparamviewer.bat` as the application (you have to repeat this step for every type of .s#p-file, e.g. .s1p, .s2p, ...).

+Note that if you compiled the executable, the batch-file might not be necessary.

 Development
 -----------